MicrosoftDocs/microsoft-365-docs-pr.pt-BR/microsoft-365/compliance/sensitivity-labels-office-apps.md

 ## <a name="support-for-sharepoint-and-onedrive-files-protected-by-sensitivity-labels"></a>Suporte para arquivos do SharePoint e do OneDrive protegidos por rótulos de confidencialidade

-Para usar o cliente de rotulagem interno do Office com o Office na Web para documentos no OneDrive for Business ou no SharePoint Online, certifique-se de que você tenha optado pela visualização para [habilitar os rótulos de confidencialidade dos arquivos do Office no SharePoint e no onedrive](sensitivity-labels-sharepoint-onedrive-files.md).
+Para usar o cliente de rotulagem interno do Office com o Office na Web para documentos no SharePoint ou no OneDrive, verifique se você [habilitou rótulos de confidencialidade para arquivos do Office no SharePoint e no onedrive](sensitivity-labels-sharepoint-onedrive-files.md).

 ## <a name="when-office-apps-apply-content-marking-and-encryption"></a>Quando os aplicativos do Office aplicam a marcação e a criptografia de conteúdo